 My skills range from user based technology, through business systems (applications) to infrastructure.
 I also have a long background in IT security.

-I focus on what I consider to be "productivity technology", i.e. adding genuine value to peoples lives.
-I'm not a big gamer, or hold much interest in the disposable consumer technologies.
+I focus on what I consider to be "productive technology", i.e. adding genuine value to peoples lives.
+I'm not a big gamer, and don't hold much interest in what I consider to be disposable consumer technologies.